ashokJoshi-w/PRODIGY_WD_02/README.md

-# PRODIGY_WD_02
-🎮 Tic-Tac-Toe
+🎮 TIC-TAC-TOE

-A fun & interactive Tic-Tac-Toe game built with HTML, CSS & JavaScript.
+A modern & interactive Tic-Tac-Toe game with stylish animations!

-✨ Features
+✨ FEATURES

-3×3 responsive board
+🎨 3×3 responsive game board

-X & O with animations
+✨ X & O with smooth animations

-Hover effects & stylish UI
+🖱 Hover effects for interactive fun

-Win/draw detection
+🏆 Win/draw detection with messages

-Restart button
+🔄 Restart button to play again

-🕹 How to Play
+📱 Works on desktop & mobile

+🕹 HOW TO PLAY

 Open index.html in a browser

-Click a cell to place X or O
+Click on a cell to place X or O

-Take turns until someone wins or it’s a draw
+Players take turns until someone wins or it’s a draw

-Click Restart to play again
+Click Restart to start a new game

-📂 Project Files
+📂 PROJECT STRUCTURE
+tic-tac-toe/
+│

-index.html – layout
+├── index.html       # Game layout

-style.css – styling & animations
+├── style.css        # Styling & animations

-script.js – game logic
+├── script.js        # Game logic
+└── README.md        # Project documentation

-⚡ License
+⚡ LICENSE

 Free to use for learning & personal projects